mathewphilipc/google-homepage/README.md

 Location is Web Development 101 -> The Front End -> Project: HTML/CSS

 This project was mostly a review in basic HTML and CSS.

-The only real novelty was putting it on Github, which I'm still in the process of doing at the time of writing.
+The only real novelty was putting it on Github.

-Tomorrow I'll put up the HTML and look into a good way to check for compiling from Github.
+I've gotten what I wanted to get out of this project, so as of 19 Feb 2017 I'm leaving it alone indefinitely.